sugarverse/sugarverse.github.io/6_economy.md

 CNDY is a governance token and allows holders to participate in governance decisions with the Community Treasury, using a DAO structure.

-Part of the marketplace fees, the multiplayer Play-and-earn game mode margin and part of the NFT minting price is accumulating in the Community Treasury.
+Part of the marketplace fees, the multiplayer Play-and-earn game mode margin, and part of the NFT minting price are accumulating in the Community Treasury.

 ---